GD-DSir/Habit_Tracker/README.md

 The buttons of the menu pane are clickable and program can be navigated:
 - Button 1: Log Progress

-  Clicking Button 1 will replace the buttons on the menu pane with a scrollable list of buttons with habit names.
+  Clicking Button 1 will replace the buttons on the menu pane with a scrollable list of buttons with habit names, the return button can be used to return to previous menu.
 Clicking on the name of habit to be logged will trigger a pop-up prompting the user to confirm.
   When confirmed one of 3 pop-ups will be displayed:
   - Pop-up 1: 'habit_name' was successfully logged current streak 'habit_streak'.